Workers Compensation Claim Lawyers

 What is an exempt worker?

 Exempt workers include police officers, paramedics and fire fighters.
 They do not have the threshold for physical lump sum impairment.
 They are able to claim permanent impairment if their assessment for physical injuries are greater than 0% whole person impairment.
 They are also able to claim compensation for pain and suffering if your injury is assessed at being 10% or greater.
 Generally exempt workers are entitled to weekly benefits based on their current weekly wage rate before the work related injury during 26 weeks.
 After the first 26 weeks, the weekly benefit paid becomes a fixed rate, which is called ‘statutory rate’ or 90% of your average weekly earnings.
+Read our exempt worker blog for further information.

 Why trust Withstand Lawyers?